Can electric scooters be used manually? It’s one of the first questions that electric scooters buyers have. This guide answers that question.

 The biggest reason why scooters are hard to ride manually is that the deck is too high off the ground, and manually riding is very tiring and inefficient because of that.

-Unless you play in the NBA, riding an electric scooter by kicking will be very hard to do if the scooter’s wheels exceed 15 cm / 6 inches (which is most electric scooters in the world).
+Unless you’re very tall, riding an electric scooter by kicking will be very hard to do if the scooter’s wheels exceed 6 inches / 15 cm (which is most electric scooters in the world).

 Let’s not forget the motor friction and resistance as well, which will make kicking even harder.